makensi/microservices/step1/README.md

 # Docker + Consul + Nginx

-	Under development - working on consul template for balancing web agents.

-The test create a pool of three master nodes and two web agent:
+The test create a pool of three master nodes a load balancer for two web agent:

 	  M          W1
 	/   \   LB   ...